OleSkaar/Plunder/Index/Combat.md

 A monster or NPC can have a number of Wounds equivalent to half their Hit Dice, rounded down (minimum one).
 If they suffer any more Wounds, they die instantly.

 ## Opportunity attacks
 Certain actions expose you to opportunity attacks from enemies in melee range from you.
 To avoid such an attack, roll Melee + the enemy's Defense.
-Failure means you get hit, damage equals to 10 minus the result.
+Failure means you get hit, damage equals 10 minus the result.
 These actions include:

 - Moving out of melee range
 - Getting up when prone